Master the art of time lapse photography

 What you need

-- Camera: preferably a DSLR camera.
+- Camera: this can be a DSLR camera or other type of camera.
 If using a non-DSLR, make sure there’s a way to trigger the camera at regular intervals

 - Intervalometer: If your camera doesn’t have a built-in intervalometer (most Nikons have this functionality), you’ll need an external one.
 Alternatively you can use a smartphone app like TriggerTrap.

-- Software: RAW processing software such as Lightroom or Aperture
+- Software (Optional): RAW processing software such as Lightroom or Aperture

-Software tip: you can download trial versions of the software you don't have.
+Software tip: you can usually download trial versions of the software you don't have.

 About the instructor